Amsterdam/design-system/packages/css/src/components/switch/README.md

 - [WCAG 1.3.5](https://www.w3.org/WAI/WCAG21/Understanding/identify-input-purpose.html): it is both clear for a user and programmatically what the purpose of a form field is.

-The Switch is an interactive element; general requirements and guidelines for interactive elements apply [here](/docs/docs-design-guidelines-interactive-elements--docs).
+Switch is an interactive element; general requirements and guidelines for interactivity apply [here](/docs/docs-developer-guide-interactivity--docs).

 ## References